MCabreraBrufau/Measuring_discrete_GHG_samples_with_Licor/README.md

 10. Run the script `5_1_Headspace_to_water_concentration.R`.
 This script uses the files `All_Injections_ppm_ch4_co2_n2o.csv`and `HeadSpace_auxiliary_template_filled.csv` to calculate water concentrations (in µM and µatm) for your headspace samples.
 It will return two output files: one containing the calculated concentrations for each injection, and another summarizing the mean values for up to three injections per sample.

 ### Additional Information – Requirements for Headspace Calulation
-If you need to calculate water concentration from headspace samples (add reference), you will need some additional information.
+If you need to calculate water concentration from headspace samples, you will need some additional information.

 You will need an auxiliary file called `HeadSpace_auxiliary_file.csv`, located in a folder named `Auxiliary_file` within your working directory, containing the following columns: